Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Method

-which we refer to as decoupling I. In a QSL state, which lacks long-range magnetic order, we assume that all on-site averages vanish, i.e., $\braket{b_{i\mu}^{\dagger}(t)b_{i\nu}(t)}=0$ for any indices $\mu$ and $\nu$.
+We now specify the two decoupling schemes used to evaluate $\chi_{ij}^{\alpha\alpha^{\prime}}(\tau)$.
+The conventional scheme, referred to as decoupling I, performs the Wick decomposition directly in terms of the Schwinger bosons.
+Since we focus on a quantum spin-liquid state with no long-range magnetic order, the local spin expectation values vanish, $\braket{S_{i}^{\alpha}}=\braket{S_{j}^{\alpha^{\prime}}}=0$, and the disconnected one-point contribution is absent.
+The imaginary-time version of decoupling I is

 This decoupling I was introduced in the original paper that proposed the SBMFT for quantum magnets to calculate spin correlations~\cite{Arovas-Auerbach-1998}.
 Consequently, many subsequent studies employing SBMFT have adopted the same scheme~\cite{ Lefmann-Hedegard-1994, Mezio-2011, Merino-Holt-Powell-2014, Halimeh-Punk-2016, Bauer-2017,Mondal-2017, Kos-Punk-2017, Halimeh-Singh-2019, Mondal-2021, Schneider-2022, Rossi-Motruk-2023, Ralko-Merino-2024}.
-However, we demonstrate here that this conventional choice can yield results that are not only quantitatively inaccurate but also qualitatively unphysical.
-To address this issue, we propose an alternative decoupling scheme, which is given by
+This scheme retains all normal and anomalous spinon contractions generated by the quadratic mean-field Hamiltonian.
+However, we demonstrate here that this conventional choice can yield a momentum dependence qualitatively different from that expected from the exchange interaction.